pixelbrackets/html5-mini-template/README.md

 - `setStylesheet` may be a URL to an existing stylesheet or one of the reserved keywords which links to a CDN of the selected CSS framework (eg. »[skeleton](http://getskeleton.com/)«).
-- `setTitle` changes the title of the document
+- `setTitle` changes the title of the document (fallback is the first headline found in the document)

 ## License